ora0600/confluent-live-dr-demo/part3.md

 The offset is now again very different.
 On Primary we start where we leave, on Secondary we do have higher offset, because we failed-over and switched clients.

-For the active-active Part we use bi-directional Cluster Link `active-primary-secondary-cluster` and `active-secondary-primary-cluster`.
+For the active-active Part we use bi-directional Cluster Link `bidirectional` on both clusters.

 The cluster link will get the following config set:
 * consumer.offset.sync.enable=true